Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 ## Data Interpretation
 1. **Top Artists**
    * Artists such as Taylor Swift, The Weeknd, Ed Sheeran, Bad Bunny, and Harry Styles are key figures in terms of streaming numbers and playlist inclusions.
-   * Taylor Swift stands out in terms of track followed by The Weeknd, Bad Bunny, and SZA.
+   * Taylor Swift stands out in terms of track, followed by The Weeknd, Bad Bunny, and SZA.
 2. **Genre and Mood Trends**
    * Major key songs are dominant, indicating a preference for uplifting or conventional sounds.
    * High danceability scores suggest that listeners are drawn to rhythmically engaging tracks.
    * Valence and energy are high across many popular songs, showing that energetic and upbeat tracks are well-received.
 3. **Song Characteristics and Engagement**
-   * Songs with lower danceability, energy, and valence can still perform exceptionally well such as the one by Olivia Rodrigo.
+   * Songs with lower danceability, energy, and valence can still perform exceptionally well, such as the one by Olivia Rodrigo.
    * Instrumental is generally low across top tracks, indicating a focus on vocal-led songs.
 4. **Release Timing**
-   * Songs like "LALA" by Myke Towers and "WHERE SHE GOES" by Bad Bunny, are trending heavily with millions of streams, indicating a rapid rise in popularity post-release.
+   * Songs like "LALA" by Myke Towers and "WHERE SHE GOES" by Bad Bunny are trending heavily with millions of streams, indicating a rapid rise in popularity post-release.
-   * A surge in releases during specific months such as January and May shows strategic timing for song release.
+   * A surge in releases during specific months, such as January and May, shows strategic timing for song release.
    * The lower amount of releases during other months shows that this is the period when various music platform must advertise their content to boost listener attraction.

 ## Recommendations